 We’ve been writing about staying safe under the Hawaii sun for more than 10 years.
 As always, your best protection is a shirt, hat, and proper sunglasses.
 But beyond that, here’s how to stay covered in the islands and elsewhere.

 Safer and effective alternatives in Hawaiian sunscreen

-The following families of products are among the safest and most effective (according to EWG), and the highest rated by consumers.
+The following families of products are among the safest and most effective (according to EWG) and the highest rated by consumers.
 They list 183 recreational sunscreens which meet EWG’s criteria.
 We’d love to hear your other suggestions and sources:

 Badger Sunscreens (various SPF) (Used by Beat of Hawaii editors)